GluuFederation/docs-ce-prod/docs/source/installation-guide/test-drive.md

 ## Overview

-This quickstart guide provides instructions for setting up a single-host Gluu Server demo using Docker and a bash script.
-It's a good way to test the Gluu Server, but is **not** suitable for production deployments.
+Follow the instructions below to quickly deploy a single-node Gluu Server demo using Docker.
+"Test drive" is perfect for testing the Gluu Server, but **not** suitable for production deployments.
+For production deployments, follow instructions for your [OS of choice](./index.md#supported-operating-systems), e.g. [Docker Installation](./install-docker.md).

 ## Requirements: